johnstrand/react-data-context/README.md

 import * as React from "react";
 import { render } from "react-dom";
 import { ConsumerSample } from "./ConsumerSample";
-import { ReactDataContext } from "react-data-context";
+import * as ReactDataContext from "react-data-context";

 interface AppState {
   name: string;